-The evaluators examined the TOE preparative user guidance and operational user guidance, and determined that it sufficiently and unambiguously described how to securely transform the TOE into its evaluated configuration, and how to use and administer the product in order to fulfil the security objectives for the operational environment.
-The evaluators examined and tested the preparative and operational guidance, and determined that they were complete and sufficiently detailed to result in a secure configuration.

-2.1.4 IT Product Testing

-Testing at EAL2+ Augmented ALC_FLR.1 consists of assessing developer tests, perform independent function test, and perform penetration tests.
+- The evaluators examined the operational user guidance and determined that it describes, for each user role, the user-accessible functions and privileges that should be controlled in a secure processing environment, including appropriate warnings. - The evaluators examined the provided delivery acceptance and determined that it describes the steps necessary for secure acceptance of the TOE in accordance with the developer's delivery procedures. - 2.1.4 IT Product Testing - 43 Testing at EAL2 Augmented with ALC_FLR.1 consists of assessing developer tests, performing independent functional tests, and performing penetration tests.
 The TOE testing was conducted by evaluators from BAE Systems Applied Intelligence MySEF.
-The detailed testing activities, including configurations, procedures, test cases, expected results and actual results are documented in a separate Test Plan Reports.
+The detailed testing activities, including configurations, procedures, test cases, expected results and actual results are documented in a separate Test Report.